LuckyX182/Filament_sensor_simplified/README.md

 Default pin is 0 (not configured) and ground (as it is safer, read below).

+After configuring it is best to restart Octoprint and check if the filament change works correctly to avoid any problems.

 **WARNING!
 Never connect the switch input to 5V as it could fry the GPIO section of your Raspberry!**

 #### Advice